 One downside of living in Port Royal is that it can take a long time to commute to work.
 In Port Royal, the average commute to work is 38.42 minutes, which is quite a bit higher than the national average.

-Being a small town, Port Royal does not have a public transit system used by locals to get to and from work.
+Port Royal is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Port Royal are very well educated compared to the average community in the nation: 34.85% of adults in Port Royal have a bachelor's degree or even advanced degree.
+The education level of Port Royal citizens is very high relative to the national average among all cities (21.84%): 34.85% of adults in Port Royal have a bachelor's degree or even advanced degree.

 The per capita income in Port Royal in 2022 was $33,644, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $134,576 for a family of four.
 However, Port Royal contains both very wealthy and poor people as well.